Skip to content

 import gudusoft.gsqlparser.stmt.TSelectSqlStatement;

-import gudusoft.gsqlparser.TTable;
+import gudusoft.gsqlparser.nodes.TTable;

 public void extractTables(String sql) {